 Both!
 This was my first experience working with an editor – Liz Philips, an incredibly insightful and incising individual who skillfully guided me through this lengthy process.
 It’s hard to hand over your creative efforts to someone who has not experienced what you’ve experienced or been to the places where you’ve been and yet who now has the unenviable task of telling you – that thing you wrote about that crushed your heart?
 Well, you didn’t quite capture it...
 But she was absolutely right – I hadn’t in many cases.
 I had stopped short of the full story or had gotten so bogged down in my own emotions that it would have been hard for anyone reading the original poems to be able to connect with them.
 Liz’s guidance and commentary were absolutely essential for me to be able to pare things down and to build other things up.
 Also, I apparently have this weird issue with putting commas in, places where they shouldn’t be.

 9 - What is the best piece of advice you've heard (not necessarily given to you directly)?

-Grandfather10 - How easy has it been for you to move between genres (poetry to critical prose)?
+10 - How easy has it been for you to move between genres (poetry to journalism)?
 What do you see as the appeal?

 11 - What kind of writing routine do you tend to keep, or do you even have one?
 How does a typical day (for you) begin?